allthingslinux/tux/README.md

 </div>

 > [!WARNING]
 **This bot is still a work in progress and issues are expected.
-If you self-host our bot please join our support server [here](https://discord.gg/gpmSjcjQxg) for announcements and support.**
+If you self-host our bot please join our support server [on Discord](https://discord.gg/gpmSjcjQxg) for announcements and support.**

 ## About